opensmartkitchen/OSK-Core/README.md

 # OSK-Core

+_OSK-Core is part of the development software for the [Hackaday ÓSK Squirrel](https://hackaday.io/project/165563-sk-squirrel) project._

 ## Project Overview
 Whether squirrel or human, the food cycle of foraging, stashing, preparing, consuming, sharing and foraging again is a complicated, time-consuming process.
 Coordinating with the whole family makes for some dramatic chatter.